 Yes.
 Paramilitary organizations on both sides are capable of disrupting the peace, but security experts say they have been significantly weakened since the Good Friday Agreement and lack the capacity to derail Northern Ireland's overall political stability.
 Security officials say they cannot sustain a violent campaign on the scale of the Troubles from the 1970s to the 1990s.

-Politically motivated killings have declined significantly since the peace process began, and the main armed republican group, the Provisional IRA (aka Óglaigh na hÉireann) put its weapons beyond use in 2005.
-Two other dissident IRA groups—the Continuity IRA and the Real IRA—appear to have small, overlapping memberships that have mounted occasional attacks on police officers and political opponents.
+Politically motivated killings have declined significantly since the peace process began, and the main armed republican group, the Provisional Irish Republican Army (Óglaigh na hÉireann) put its weapons beyond use in 2005.
+Two other dissident Irish Republican Army (IRA) groups—the Continuity IRA and the Real IRA—appear to have small, overlapping memberships that have mounted occasional attacks on police officers and political opponents.
 Both republican and loyalist militias are still recruiting members, acquiring weapons, and engaging in criminal activity.

 What are the remaining disagreements in Northern Ireland?

-Inequality in housing, education, and employment have persisted, and the Northern Ireland Assembly, deadlocked on contentious issues, has not been able to reach compromises that address these concerns through legislation, according to the 2013 Northern Ireland Peace Monitoring Report, commissioned by the Community Relations Council.
+Inequality in housing, education, and employment have persisted, and the Northern Ireland Assembly, deadlocked on contentious issues, has not been able to reach compromises that address these concerns through legislation, according to the 2013 Northern Ireland Peace Monitoring Report [PDF], commissioned by the Community Relations Council.
 Northern Ireland has the highest percentage of high school dropouts among the four countries in the UK, though Catholics have enjoyed greater educational success than Protestants.
-This imbalance is reversed when it comes to wealth, where 22 percent of Catholic households live in poverty compared to 17 percent of Protestants, according to the report.
+This imbalance is reversed when it comes to wealth; 22 percent of Catholic households live in poverty compared to 17 percent of Protestants, according to the report.

 There are roughly four thousand parades per year in Northern Ireland, with 5 percent of them considered contentious, according to the 2012 annual report of the Parades Commission for Northern Ireland.
 The majority of these contentious parades occur during the "marching season" in the spring and summer.
 Some parades attract dozens while others are much larger, such as an August 2013 march by the Apprentice Boys, a Protestant group, which had more than five thousand participants.
 The majority of the marches, especially the controversial ones, are organized by unionists, the commission says.

 Political compromise has been difficult to maintain.
-In December 2012, for example, the Belfast City Council voted to fly the Union flag on fifteen designated days per year, an agreement that offered too little for many unionists and too much for many nationalists.
+In December 2012, for example, the Belfast city council voted to fly the Union flag on fifteen designated days per year, an agreement that offered too little for many unionists and too much for many nationalists.
 Some loyalists viewed it as the latest affront to British culture and mobilized their supporters for months of protests that further pushed Northern Ireland's communities apart.
 Republican parades that commemorate their struggle during the Troubles have also led to clashes.
 And republicans have confronted some loyalist parades that march through or near Catholic neighborhoods.
-The police force, though it has gained the trust of many Catholics over the past decade, has struggled to manage the violence and sectarian intensity of parades and protests.
+Though the police force has gained the trust of many Catholics over the past decade, it has struggled to manage the violence and sectarian intensity of parades and protests.

 Did peace yield an economic dividend?